 Learning to be kind by example

-Here is how you can take gradual steps to raise children who are emotionally well adjusted, that will grow into a kinder, more sensitive generation of people.
+Here is how you can take gradual steps to raise children who are emotionally well adjusted and will grow into a more sensitive generation of people.

 Kindness and empathy are nothing but understanding another person’s difficulties or dire straits.
 It is also knowing the appropriate thing to do, or not do, as the case may be.
 Empathy is the ability to put yourself in the shoes of another person.
 Parents must teach children to ask for help and how to reach out to help others.